AdventureLouis/Wordpress_Deployment/03_Create EC2 Instance.md

 <br>
 Under VPC choose the VPC we just created
 <br>
-Under Subnet,choose a public subnet
+Under Subnet,choose a private subnet
 <br>
 Under "Auto-assign public IP" set it to disable because we will be launching the ec2 in private subnet Under "Network settings",click edit